hashbanger/hashbanger/README.md

 ## I'm a Data Scientist 📊📈 and a Computer Engineer 🖥 !!

-- 💼 I am working as a Data Science Engineer from more than a year now.
+- 💼 I am working as a Data Science Engineer for more than a year now.
 - 🌱 I love enhancing my skills in Statistics and Machine Learning.
 - 📚 I like to read a lot of books, preferably from Philosophy.
 - 🐤 You can read some of my best Twitter threads about Data Science [here](https://github.com/hashbanger/Twitter)